MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-fill-forwardfunction.md

 ---
 # series_fill_forward()

-This function does a forward fill interpolation of missing values in a series.
+Performs a forward fill interpolation of missing values in a series.

 An expression containing dynamic numerical array is the input.
 The function replaces all instances of missing_value_placeholder with the nearest value from its left side other than missing_value_placeholder, and returns the resulting array.
 The leftmost instances of missing_value_placeholder are preserved.